 Removal from the Reliance Bank and other lender panels: Why they do it and how to get reinstated

-• Non-compliance with the Reliance Bank panel terms, the written instructions that Reliance Bank provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Reliance Bank may subsequently adopt.
+• Failure to act in accordance with the Reliance Bank panel terms, the written instructions that Reliance Bank give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Reliance Bank may subsequently adopt.

 • Your practice no longer meets the criteria to remain on the Reliance Bank conveyancing panel

-Frequently asked questions concerning Reliance Bank panel reinstatement
+Common questions about Reliance Bank conveyancing panel reinstatement

-• How often will this firm be required to re-apply to be reinstated on the Reliance Bank conveyancing panel?
+• Does my practice need to apply annually to remain on the Reliance Bank conveyancing panel?

-• Please can you set out the application procedures to revert back onto the Reliance Bank conveyancing panel?
+• How long does the application process take when applying to be reinstated onto the Reliance Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Reliance Bank panel reinstatement is to ensure that your firm is not removed off of the Reliance Bank conveyancing panel in the first place.